-(1) A person shall not, whether in or from within the Currency Union or elsewhere, enter into, or engage in, a fictitious or artificial transaction or device if that transaction or device results in-

-- (a) the price for trading in securities on a licensed marketplace being maintained, inflated or depressed; or - (b) fluctuations in the price for trading in securities on a liScensed marketplace.

-(2) In determining whether a transaction is fictitious or artificial for the purposes of sub-section (1), the fact that the transaction is, or was at any time, intended by the parties who entered into it to have effect according to its terms is not conclusive.
+- 94.-(1) A person shall not, whether in or from within the Currency Union or elsewhere, enter into, or engage in, a fictitious or artificial transaction or device if that transaction or device results in- - (a) the price for trading in securities on a licensed marketplace being maintained, inflated or depressed; or - (b) fluctuations in the price for trading in securities on a licensed marketplace. - (2) In determining whether a transaction is fictitious or artificial for the purposes of subsection (1), the fact that the transaction is, or was at any time, intended by the parties who entered into it to have effect according to its terms is not conclusive.

-95. Misleading or deceptive conduct.
+Misleading or deceptive conduct.

-(1) No person shall engage in conduct, in or from within the Currency Union, in relation to securities business or a security, that is misleading or deceptive or is likely to mislead or deceive.

-(2) The reference in sub-section (1) to engaging in conduct in relation to a security includes any of the following-
+- 95.-(1) No person shall engage in conduct, in or from within the Currency Union, in relation to securities business or a security, that is misleading or deceptive or is likely to mislead or deceive. - (2) The reference in subsection (1) to engaging in conduct in relation to a security includes any of the following-

-- (a) trading in a security; - (b) issuing a security; - (c) publishing a notice or advertisement in relation to a security; - (d) making, or making an evaluation of, an offer under a take-over bid or a recommendation relating to such an offer; or - (e) carrying on negotiations, or making arrangements, or doing any other act, preparatory to, or in any way related to, an activity covered by any of paragraphs (b) to (d).
+- (a) trading in a security; - (b) issuing a security; - (c) publishing a notice or advertisement in relation to a security; - (d) making, or making an evaluation of, an offer under a take-over bid or a recommendation relating to such an offer; or - (e) carrying on negotiations, or making arrangements, or doing any other act, preparatory to, or in any way related to, an activity covered by any of paragraphs (b) to (d). - 96.
+No person shall, in purported compliance with any requirement imposed by or under securities laws, knowingly or recklessly provide the Commission or the public with information that-

-96. Misleading the Commission.
+Misleading the Commission.